Waerden001/Thematic_Tutorial/README.md

 # Thematic Tutorial
 ## An experimental way of documentation for the future
-This Github repo which takes names from the Sage Theoretic Tutorial documentation and intend to implement the knowl functionality.
+This Github repo takes names from the Sage Theoretic Tutorial documentation and intends to implement the knowl functionality.
 More precisely, We have the following goals in mind

 - Modular basic knowledge in a field.
 It could look like a CS project documentation with library-like collections of classes of objects, concepts, definitions and nuances.
 For example,
     - Field: Algebraic Geometry